A-lbum/DynamoKV/docs/final_report.md

 ### **4.2 End-to-End System Experiments**

 To evaluate system-level behavior, we conducted an end-to-end demo using multiple in-process nodes coordinated via RPC.
 The demo consists of five scenarios, each designed to exercise a key Dynamo-style mechanism.
 For the experiment details, you can refer to our demo video and `demo.go` under the directory `path/to/source/code/distributed_core`.

+**Basic Replication and Quorum.** We first initialize 3 nodes `n1`, `n2`, `n3`.
+With three nodes alive, a `PUT` operation (k1 = v1) is replicated to the preferred replica set (N=3, W=2).
+Readsfrom all nodes return the same value, confirming correct quorum writes and consistent reads.

+**Dynamic Node join.** After node `n4` joins, the coordinator updates the replica set, A subsequent `PUT` writes data to the new nodeand reads from n4 return the latest value, demonstrating seamless membership changes.

+**Node Failure and Hinted Handoff. ** When node `n2` fails, writes targeting it trigger hinted handoff.
+The system continues to accept writes using asloppy quorum, and hints are stored on healthy nodes, ensuring availability despite failures.

+**Node Recovery.** Upon recovery of `n2`, stored hints are replayed automatically.
+A read from `n2` returns the latest valueshowing that the system restores replica consistency without manual intervention.

+**Concurrent Writes and conflict Resolution.** Two concurrent PUTs to the same key generate multiple versions tracked by vector clocks.
+After resolvingthe conflict and writing a merged value, all replicas converge to a single version, demonstrating correcthandling of concurrent updates and eventual consistency.

 ## References